 - 24. At the time of selection, it is expected that OIs will declare all potential conflicts of interest in order for Ofsted to fully assess whether they will be able to effectively perform an inspector role.
-In addition, OIs must immediately bring any changes to declared conflicts of interest or new conflicts to the attention of the administrator, who will work with the regional business manager or inspection team manager (the reviewer) and the senior HMI or senior inspection manager (the decision maker) to determine whether the conflict affects the individual's ability to continue to inspect. - 25.
-OIs must keep their information, including conflicts of interest with providers, up to date on the Inspector self-service portal or the Early Years Inspection System (EYIS).
-For schools and further education and skills remits, this information will only be visible to the individual inspector, their regional business manager, link HMI, senior HMI and regional director.
-The inspection planning team will only be notified where a conflict exists, but not of the nature of the conflict.
-In early years, the conflict will be visible to the team manager, deputy director for early years operations, head of early years operations and inspection support teams. - 26.
+In addition, OIs must immediately bring any changes to declared conflicts of interest or new conflicts to the attention of the administrator, who will work with the regional business manager (the reviewer) and the senior HMI (the decision maker) to determine whether the conflict affects the individual's ability to continue to inspect. - 25.
+OIs must keep their information, including conflicts of interest with providers, up to date on the Inspector self-service portal.
+This information will only be visible to the individual inspector, their regional business manager, link HMI, senior HMI and regional director.
+The inspection planning team will only be notified where a conflict exists, but not of the nature of the conflict. - 26.
 If the inspector is uncertain whether a real or perceived conflict of interest exists, they must discuss it with the administrator, in liaison with the reviewer. - 27.
 If a conflict relates to a provider, the OI should enter the conflict into the Inspector portal, which will automatically prevent them being assigned to a provider with which they have an association, or a linked provider. - 28.
 There is a small possibility that links between providers may change in the period between being scheduled for an inspection and the inspection taking place; therefore, OIs are responsible for continuously ensuring that there is no real or perceived conflict of interest before undertaking an inspection event or any work for Ofsted.
 They are responsible for declining inspections where they feel there may be a real or perceived conflict. - 29.
 If an OI realises a conflict may exist between being scheduled to complete an inspection and receiving the full details of the inspection, or upon receiving the full inspection details, they should contact the administrator who will inform the relevant teams.
 The OI will be removed from the inspection and another inspector will conduct the inspection.
 The OI must ensure that the conflict is recorded in the Inspector portal immediately. - 30.
 Occasionally, a conflict of interest may occur unexpectedly during an inspection, for example, meeting a former close colleague during an inspection.
 Where this happens, the lead inspector, in liaison with their duty desk, must be informed immediately and a decision taken whether to remove the individual from that inspection.
 The regional director or deputy director, early years operations should be informed at the earliest opportunity.